jcurl/RJCP.DLL.CodeQuality/README.md

 - NUnit3: Fix test case when --work is given to the runner (HELIOS-1310)
 - CoreDump: Remove implementation as it's moved to CrashReporter (HELIOS-1294)
 - Accessor: Add documentation for best practices (HELIOS-1333)
-- ScratchPad: Strip function paranthesis '()' from end of test name
+- ScratchPad: Strip function parenthesis '()' from end of test name

 ### 7.7.
 Version 0.4.3